McHale's Navy (1997 film): Box office

 The film earned $2,128,565, ranking 7th place at the box office in its opening weekend.
 Its final total came to $4,529,843, against a production budget of $42 million.

 Sidney Sheinberg, whose production company The Bubble Factory produced the film for Universal, said: "McHale’s Navy was a disaster.
 I'm not pretending it wasn’t a disaster".

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 3% based on 29 reviews, with an average rating of 2.01/10 and the consensus: "About as funny as a keelhauling, McHale's Navy will leave most viewers feeling they've been the victim of a particularly dishonorable discharge."
-Metacritic reports a weighted average score of 18 out of 100, based on 10 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on scale of A to F.

 Mick LaSalle of the San Francisco Chronicle wrote in a very negative review: "By the end, this soporific comedy makes 105 minutes feel more like a two-year hitch."

 Leonard Klady of Variety wrote: "Time and adapters have not been kind to the fun-loving series."

 Awards

 McHale's Navy was nominated for a Razzie Award for Worst Remake or Sequel, losing to Speed 2: Cruise Control.
 It won the awards for Worst Actor (Arnold) and Worst Resurrection of a TV Show at the 1997 Stinkers Bad Movie Awards.